moonshinerd/moonshinerd/README.md

 - 🥅 2024 Goals: Dive into more open source projects and delve into software architecture.
 - 📫 Reach me: vitorhls15@gmail.com
 - 😄 Pronouns: He/Him
+- 💡 Fun fact: I'm also involved in a PIBIC research on Mobile Learning and Generative Artificial Intelligence!

 ### Languages and tools I'm using and studying: